-- (i) Notify all staff of the institution who are involved in providing or enforcing supportive measures of the duties of the staff and ensure staff are trained; and - (j) Inform a student or employee that supportive measures may be available through disability services or the Title IX coordinator. - 2.
-If an advocate is designated pursuant to section 19 of this act, the advocate may: - (a) If appropriate and if directed by a student or employee, assist the student or employee in reporting an alleged incident of sexual misconduct to the institution or a law enforcement agency; and - (b) Attend a disciplinary proceeding of the institution as the advisor or support person of a complainant or respondent. - 3.
-Notice to an advocate of an alleged incident of sexual misconduct or the performance of services by an advocate pursuant to this section must not be considered actual or constructive notice of an alleged incident of sexual misconduct to the institution within the System which designated the advocate pursuant to section 19 of this act. - 4.
-If a conflict of interest arises between the institution within the System which designated an advocate and the advocate in advocating for the provision of supportive measures by the institution to a complainant or respondent, the institution shall not discipline, penalize or otherwise retaliate against the advocate for advocating for a complainant or respondent. - Sec.
-21. 1.
-The Board of Regents may prohibit an institution within the System from subjecting a complainant or a witness to an alleged incident of sexual misconduct to a disciplinary proceeding or sanction for a violation of a policy on student conduct related to drug or alcohol use, trespassing or unauthorized entry of school facilities or other violation of a policy of an institution that occurred during or related to an alleged incident of sexual misconduct unless the institution determines that the: - (a) Report of an alleged incident of sexual misconduct was not made in good faith; or - (b) The violation of a policy on student conduct was egregious, including, without limitation, a violation that poses a risk to the health or safety of another person. - 2.
-The Board of Regents may require an institution within the System to review any disciplinary action taken against a complainant or witness to determine if there is any connection between the alleged incident of sexual misconduct that was reported and the misconduct that led to the complainant or witness being disciplined.
+- (h) Inform a student or employee that supportive measures may be available through disability services or the Title IX coordinator. - 2.
+If an advocate is designated pursuant to section 20 of this act, the advocate may: - (a) If appropriate and if directed by a student or employee, assist the student or employee in reporting an alleged incident of sexual misconduct to the institution or a law enforcement agency; and - (b) Attend a disciplinary proceeding of the institution as the advisor or support person of a complainant. - 3.
+Notice to an advocate of an alleged incident of sexual misconduct or the performance of services by an advocate pursuant to this section shall not constitute actual or constructive notice of an alleged incident of sexual misconduct to the institution within the System which designated the advocate pursuant to section 20 of this act. - 4.
+If a conflict of interest arises between the institution within the System which designated an advocate and the advocate in advocating for the provision of supportive measures by the institution to a complainant or a respondent, the institution shall not discipline, penalize or otherwise retaliate against the advocate for advocating for the complainant or the respondent. - Sec.
+22. I. The Board of Regents may prohibit an institution within the System from subjecting a complainant, reporting party or witness who reports an alleged incident of sexual misconduct to a disciplinary proceeding or sanction for a violation of a policy on student conduct related to drug or alcohol use, trespassing or unauthorized entry of school facilities or other violation of a policy of an institution that occurred during or related to an alleged incident of sexual misconduct unless the institution determines that the: - (a) Report of an alleged incident of sexual misconduct was not made in good faith; or - (b) The violation of a policy on student conduct was egregious, including, without limitation, a violation that poses a risk to the health or safety of another person. - 2.
+The Board of Regents may require an institution within the System to review any disciplinary action taken against a reporting party or witness to determine if there is any connection between the alleged incident of sexual misconduct that was reported and the misconduct that led to the reporting party or witness being disciplined. - Sec.
+23. 1.
+The Board of Regents may require an institution within the System to provide training on the grievance process of the institution to appropriate employees, as determined by the Board of Regents.